Saves

 Summary

-If you’re new to minimalist or barefoot shoes, the Vivobarefoot Primus Lite III are some of the best around.
-It does take a bit to get used to them, so be sure to ease in.
+If you're new or looking to get into minimalist or barefoot shoes, the Vivobarefoot Primus Lite III are some of the best around.
 They also double as fantastic travel shoes that pack away easily.

 Buy if…